 The angel Gabriel announced the coming of Jesus as a baby, the incarnation of God.
 But John introduced the adult Jesus as the Lamb of God.
-The prophet Isaiah had prophesied about the coming of the Lord, and the voice that will cry in the desert.
+The prophet Isaiah had prophesied about the Lord’s coming and the voice that will cry in the desert.
 He said as we read in our first reading this morning that A voice cries, ‘Prepare in the wilderness a way for the Lord.
 Make a straight highway for our God across the desert.
-Let every valley be filled in, every mountain and hill be laid low, let every cliff become plain, and the ridges a valley; then the glory of the Lord shall be revealed and all mankind shall see it; for the mouth of the Lord has spoken.
+Let every valley be filled in, every mountain and hill be laid low, let every cliff become plain, and the ridges a valley; then the glory of the Lord shall be revealed, and all mankind shall see it; for the mouth of the Lord has spoken.

-As we continue to pray and prepare ourselves for the commemoration of the great mystery of the incarnation this advent season, I pray God to give us the spirit of repentance to enable us receive Christ worthily into our lives afresh.
+As we continue to pray and prepare ourselves for the commemoration of the great mystery of the incarnation this advent season, I pray God to give us the spirit of repentance to enable us to receive Christ worthily into our lives afresh.
 Amen.